ljantzen/obsidian-logging/README.md

 Specifies 12H or 24H time format.
 24H is default.
 Overrides `time_format` in obsidian-logging.yaml

+### -s or --silent

+Do not output anything, not even error messages

 ### -h or --help

 Print command line argument help